microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 | Escape        | Esc      |
 | ' '           | Spacebar |

+The `getCode` and `getKey` helpers in the `@fluentui/keyboard-key` package no longer provide value since IE11 became the oldest supported browser.
+In practice `e.which` or `e.code` are no longer used.
+Any event handler logic can easily rely on either `e.key` or `e.keyCode` values without an extra layer of validation.

 ## Detailed Design or Proposal

 ### Remove dual v8/v9 dependency on `@fluentui/keyboard-key`